 Mac gamers, contrary to popular belief, have plenty of top games titles to choose from these days - indeed, the most difficult part is narrowing down the options, and then finding the money to buy and time to play them.
 (You can also check out our Best free Mac games).

 Here, then, are the greatest Mac games out there, together with, where available, links to in-depth Macworld reviews and entries on the Mac App Store or Steam, so you can buy them right away.
-(And if you want some help finding good apps on the Mac App Store, try this tutorial: How to find the best apps on the Mac App Store.)
+(And if you want some help finding good apps on the Mac App Store, there's an easy way to find the best apps on the Mac App Store.)

 The Banner Saga